 The configuration settings of the Amasty Store Pickup with Locator extension are located under Stores -> Settings -> Configuration -> Amasty Extensions -> Store Pickup with Locator.
 The configuration screen is divided into three sections: General, Date Settings, and Time Settings.

 In the General settings, you should enable the extension to add the store pickup shipping method to the checkout.
 Next, you can allow the product availability check function that will let customers choose a pickup point where ordered items are currently in stock.
-Here, you can also specify attributes for the text displayed in the block with pickup details.
+In this tab, you can also specify attributes for the text displayed in the block with pickup details and select where to place store details (in the Shipping Methods or Shipping Address area).

 In the following section, you decide whether to allow customers to select a date for collecting their orders and enable/disable same day pickup option.